 Program of Study

 The curriculum has been carefully designed to provide students with instruction on essential aspects of the discipline: theory, research logic, methods, and real-world applications.
-To preserve its coherence, we discourage petitions to get out of taking a course requirement or to substitute a non-SOCI course for a required SOCI course.
+We have scaled back the major's requirements to the absolute minimum in order to allow students more flexibility in designing their undergraduate career, but we insist that students take all nine required courses in our department.
+These courses represent the hard core of the Sociology curriculum, and they must be taken for a quality grade.
+To preserve its coherence, we strongly discourage petitions to get out of taking course requirements or to substitute a non-SOCI course (including sociology courses taken outside our department) for a required SOCI one.

 Please plan ahead!
 Because several course requirements are offered concurrently, it will be difficult to take them all in one year without overloading.